HwWobbe/WipHww/README.md

     - (c/sh)ould this be tried as a SqLite tech application that may become a fullStack app?
       - alternativel;y: LzB( Es Hw Lz ) may Clone, Fork, Morph and Spawn CurbSide
         - Aj could be a supplier if that influence helps Es.
+- consider:
-- consider: the thresholds for larger Qss investments
+  - the thresholds for larger Qss investments
+  - how shared blocks can be integrated into multiple destination, especially those needing different indentation

 - https://www.cyber.gc.ca/en/guidance/cyber-threats-canadas-democratic-process-2023-update
   - ReView & Annotate